-SPCH 280 INTRODUCTION TO AUDIOLOGY - Theory and practice of audiometric testing, theories of hearing, interpretation of audiograms, causes and types of hearing loss, and the relationship of audiology to speech therapy.
+SPLP 280 INTRODUCTION TO AUDIOLOGY - A theory and practice of audiometric testing, theories of hearing, interpretation of audiograms, causes and types of hearing loss, and the relationship of audiology to speech therapy.
 Prerequisites: Speech 250 and 260.
 (3-0-3)